boldflight/BibleConverter/test_EPUB/output/1chron.md

 ### God Makes a Promise to David

-[1] When David had settled into his palace, he said to Nathan the prophet, “Look, I am living in a palace made from cedar, while the ark of the Lord’s covenant is under a tent.”
+[1] When David had settled into his palace, he said to Nathan the prophet, “Look, I am living in a palace made from cedar, while the ark of the **Lord**’s covenant is under a tent.”
 [2] Nathan said to David, “You should do whatever you have in mind, for God is with you.”
 [3] That night God told Nathan,
-[4] “Go, tell my servant David: ‘This is what the Lord says: “You must not build me a house in which to live.
+[4] “Go, tell my servant David: ‘This is what the **Lord** says: “You must not build me a house in which to live.
 [5] For I have not lived in a house from the time I brought Israel up from Egypt to the present day.
 I have lived in a tent that has been in various places.
 [6] Wherever I moved throughout Israel, I did not say to any of the leaders whom I appointed to care for my people Israel, ‘Why have you not built me a house made from cedar?’”’
-[7] “So now, say this to my servant David: ‘This is what the Lord of Heaven’s Armies says: “I took you from the pasture and from your work as a shepherd to make you a leader of my people Israel.
+[7] “So now, say this to my servant David: ‘This is what the **Lord** of Heaven’s Armies says: “I took you from the pasture and from your work as a shepherd to make you a leader of my people Israel.
 [8] I was with you wherever you went and I defeated all your enemies before you.
 Now I will make you as famous as the great men of the earth.
 [9] I will establish a place for my people Israel and settle them there; they will live there and not be disturbed anymore.
 Violent men will not oppress them again, as they did in the beginning
 [10] and during the time when I appointed judges to lead my people Israel.
 I will subdue all your enemies.